 The WP Cerber scanner for WordPress

-To start scanning manually, go to the Site Integrity admin page and click either the Start Quick Scan button or the Start Full Scan button.
+To manually start scanning, go to the Site Integrity admin page and click either the Start Quick Scan button or the Start Full Scan button.
 Do not close the browser window while the scan is in progress.
-You may just open a new browser tab to do something else on the website.
-Once the scan is finished you can close the window; the results are stored in the website database until the next scan.
+You can open a new browser tab to do something else on the website.
+Once the scan has finished, you can close the window; the results are stored in the website database until the next scan.

 Depending on server performance and the number of files, the Quick scan may take about 3-5 minutes, and the Full scan can take about ten minutes or less.